 Kim Hamilton Miller

 Kim Miller holds a Ph.D in Health Education from Southern Illinois University.
 She retired in 2016 after over twenty years in faculty positions at University of Kentucky and SIUC.
 A strong focus of Kim’s academic work has been on holistic approaches to health, including the role of community and community design in fostering health.
 Kim has long been an advocate of local foods and locally produced goods and believes that these are important not only to physical health but also in building strong community alliances.
-Kim’s husband is an avid gardener and she enjoys finding creative ways to maximize the produce from his garden.
-Other personal interests include belonging to the Saluki Master’s Swim Club, hiking, and reading.
+Other personal interests include belonging to the Saluki Master’s Swim Club, cooking, hiking, and reading.

 Marika Josephson is the co-founder and head brewer at Scratch Brewing Company, a farmhouse brewery that makes beer and food with ingredients sourced in Southern Illinois, most of which are from the brewery's working farm.
 Marika is also the author (along with Scratch's co-founders) of The Homebrewer's Alamanac, a book on brewing with farmed and foraged ingredients, released fall 2016 from Countryman Press.